This vegan peppermint bark is like a dream come true to me.

-Finding some good vegan white chocolate is often an issue, which is why I was so happy to find some vegan white baking chocolate on Amazon.
+Finding some good vegan white chocolate is often an issue, which is why I was so happy to find some vegan white baking chocolate on Amazon (there is a link to it in our recipe card).
 I’ll confess I bought…um…a lot of this chocolate!

 It’s a baking chocolate so it has some of that not sooo ideal taste that you sometimes get with baking chocolate.
 But when melted down and mixed with a bit of peppermint extract and coconut oil, and of course, on top of the dark chocolate and topped with candy canes, it’s still pretty good and the whole thing together works great.

 If you’re in Australia, and can get hold of the Sweet William brand of vegan white chocolate, well, that is the best vegan white chocolate I have ever tasted!
 It is divine.
 I was able to get some of that for a while when living in Dubai and it is the best.

 When it comes to the dark chocolate, just use whatever good tasting vegan chocolate you can get hold of.
 Lindt has a great one called Swiss Classic Swiss Dark Chocolate that is vegan, but it’s not available worldwide.
 It melts down so well and is really good.

 But use any vegan chocolate (or chocolate chips) that you know melts down well and tastes great.